lhenneman/coal_unit_PM25/README.md

 ```

 ## Total coal PM<sub>2.5</sub> source impacts
 The following code will read in total source impacts, i.e., the summed source impacts from all coal units.
+This first code chunk deals with annual files.
 ```
-# get the names of the gridded HyADS output files from the data directory
+# get the names of the gridded annual HyADS output files from the data directory
 grid.files.yr <- list.files( source_impacts_dir,
                              pattern = 'grids_pm25_total_\\d{4}\\.fst',
                              full.names = TRUE)